 The bus trip from Zadar to Split is about 3 1/2 – 4 hours.
 Our ticket prices one-way were about 15-20 Euro.
-I didn’t keep the receipt so I can’t recall the exact amount, but it was really reasonable.
 And honestly, if you have the time then this is a cheap and easy way to see the country, as long as you don’t mind hanging out with some of the locals.

-Personally, though, if I were to do it again then I would rent a car and cruise through the country.
-The roads are open and if you pay for the toll highways those are nearly empty.
-It wasn’t very often that other cars were even on the road, and the roads are very drivable.
+Car Rental: If I were to do it again I would rent a car and drive around the country.
+The roads are open and the toll highways are inexpensive and felt almost empty when we were there.
+It wasn’t very often that other cars were even on the road, and the roads are very easy to navigate.

 About the Lakes

 The Plitvice Lakes are a Unesco Heritage site.
 The park is made up of roughly 20 lakes all connected by waterfalls and waterways.
 The lakes are divided into two areas, the upper and lower lakes.
 Visit the Unesco website to learn more about the lakes: http://whc.unesco.org/en/list/98/

 Our day trip to the Plitvice Lakes started out early around 7am.
 We all had to meet at the designated meeting point by 8am.
 The main tourist office is a stone’s throw away from the meeting point, and when we arrived the day before we stopped by to confirm our reservation.

 It was a 5 hour bus ride to get to the lakes.
 Here are a few photos of us leaving Split.

 Once we arrived, the trailhead had a map of the lakes.
 There are multiple routes that can be taken, and as you can see there are a lot of lakes and waterfalls in between to visit.